gardenbed/emerge/docs/1-theory.md

 The parser calls the lexical analyzer using the `getNextToken` command, causes the lexical analyzer to read characters from its input until it can identify the next lexeme and produce the next token, which it returns to the parser.

+For a more in-depth theory of lexical analysis and lexers, please see [Theory of Lexers](./2-lexer-theory.md).

 ### Syntax Analysis

 The second phase of the compiler is *syntax analysis* or *parsing*.
 The parser creates a **syntax tree** (intermediate representation) that depicts the grammatical structure of the token stream.

+For a more in-depth theory of syntax analysis and parsers, please see [Theory of Parser](./2-parser-theory.md).

   - [Top-Down Parsers](https://en.wikipedia.org/wiki/Top-down_parsing)
     - [LL Parser](https://en.wikipedia.org/wiki/LL_parser)